Career Planning for Residents

 The questions are endless!
 Check out some of these resources to help find some answers.

-From private practice to urgent care and from academic institutions to community health centers, there are a variety of practice settings to choose from.
-How do you find the job that is right for you?
+From private practice to urgent care and from academic institutions to community health centers, there are a variety of practice settings and career choices to choose from.

 If you'd like to talk with a family physician in a specific practice setting, please contact the MAFP office and we'll work with you to locate a member who would be willing to further answer your questions.